 5.1 What tools can make a counterboring?

 Unlike the countersink, a Forstner bit produces a counterbore.
 These bits come in various diameters and make precise holes with straight edges.
-The typical size of the bit ranges from ¼’’ up to 1’’ is on the market.
+The typical bit size ranges from ¼’’ up to 1’’ on the market.